sftcd/openssl/esnistuff/haproxy.md

 ECH, so the spec calls for the server to respond with an ECH for the client that has the up-to-date ECHConfig for that frontend.

-If ECH decoding simply fails, then failing the entire session is correct.
+If ECH decoding simply fails, e.g. for syntactic reasons, then failing the entire session is correct.
 (Or whatever else haproxy does today with such cases.)

-One option (shown below, but not clearl what we want), might be for the frontend to simply pass along the outer CH in the event of failed ECH decryption of any kind, and to expect the backend to include the correct ECHConfig in it's first flight.
-That implies that the backend is ECH-aware but we already need that for the ServerHello ECH-acceptance signal.
-(And that's probably a new configuration item for the backend servers - to load an ECHConfig rather than an ECH key pair when acting only as a backend.)

 ```asciidoc
        Client                    Frontend                 Backend